Projection-free Online Learning with Arbitrary Delays: Theoretical Analysis

-Because of the effect of delays, there may exist some gradients that arrive after round $T$.
+Before starting this proof, we introduce some necessary preliminaries.
+First, because of the effect of delays, there may exist some gradients that arrive after round $T$.
 Although our Algorithms \ref{alg1} and \ref{alg2} do not need to use these gradients, they are useful for the analysis.
-As a result, in our analysis, we further set $\x_t=\y_\tau$ and perform steps $5$ to $12$ of Algorithms \ref{alg1} and \ref{alg2} for any $t=T+1,\dots,T+d-1$.
-In this way, all gradients $\g_1,\g_2,\dots,\g_{T}$ queried by our algorithms are utilized, which produces decisions $\y_1,\y_2,\dots,\y_{T+1}$.
+As a result, in our analysis, we further set $\x_t=\y_\tau$ and perform steps $5$ to $10$ of Algorithms \ref{alg1} and \ref{alg2} for any $t=T+1,\dots,T+{d}-1$.
+In this way, all gradients $\nabla f_1(\x_1),\nabla f_2(\x_2),\dots,\nabla f_T(\x_T)$ queried by these algorithms are utilized, which produces decisions Then, let $\tau_t=1+\sum_{i=1}^{t-1}|\F_i|$ for any $t\in[T+{d}-1]$.
+It is not hard to verify that our Algorithms \ref{alg1} and \ref{alg2} ensure that for any $t\in[T+{d}-1]$.